QuentinRa/blog.quentinra.dev/tools/unity/index.md

   anim.SetFloat("name", 0);;
   anim.SetInteger("name", 0);;
   anim.SetTrigger("name");;

+  // some are also using
+  // instead of params and so on (so you are
+  // manually asking for an animation) anim.Play("anim_name");
   ```
 * you may uncheck ``Has exit time`` so you don't have
   delay when changing state